Summary

 Hyperparameter Learning and the Marginal Likelihood

-Kernels come with hyperparameters: length scales, output variances, noise levels.
-How do you pick them?
-The GP’s answer is surprisingly elegant: maximize the log marginal likelihood of the observed data.
+Kernels come equipped with hyperparameters: length scales, output variances, and noise levels.
+The natural question is how these should be selected.
+The GP’s answer is elegant: maximize the log marginal likelihood of the observed data.

 The Log Marginal Likelihood

-For training targets y, inputs X, and hyperparameters θ = {ℓ, σ, σn}, the log marginal likelihood is:
+For training targets y, inputs X, and hyperparameters θ = {ℓ, σ, σn}, the log marginal likelihood takes the following form.

 log p(y | X, θ) = -½ yᵀ K_y⁻¹ y - ½ log |K_y| - (n/2) log(2π)